François Coillard: Career

+Later life and death

 After experiencing serious illness in 1895, Coillard spent the period 1896-8 in Europe.
 By February 1899 he was back at Leribé in Basutoland, on his way back to Barotseland.
 However, a large number of fatalities ensued among the missionary recruits of 1897 and onwards.
 Coillard was further shaken in 1903 by a breakaway movement of his converts, led by Willie Mokalapa.

 Coillard suffered a fatal attack of haematuric fever at Lealui and died on 27 May 1904; he was buried near his wife at Sefula.